Thermodiagnostics in Power Engineering

-Each element of the distribution network is at risk of a series of defects that can result in energy losses and/or a major security risk.
-Unfortunately, the breakdown of the electricity supply from a failure in the distribution network does not only affect the electricity supplier’s profit – it has a direct impact on numerous consumers.
+Each element of this distribution network is at risk of a series of defects that can result in energy loss and/or a major security risk.
+Needless to say, an electricity supply breakdown that is caused by a distribution network failure does not only affect the electricity supplier’s profit – it has a direct impact on numerous consumers.
 Since everyone needs electricity, these consumers include companies as well as vital health facilities.
 An electricity failure poses a direct threat to the lives of vulnerable consumers.
-Therefore, proper maintenance and monitoring of each of the elements of the distribution network must be checked to prevent any of the mentioned problems.
+Therefore, proper maintenance and monitoring of each of the elements of the distribution network is absolutely critical.

-One of the most frequent failures in the distribution network is the overheating of individual components due to transition resistance.
-Transition resistance occurs in imperfect places (damaged, outdated or unprofessionally installed) electric joints.
+One of the most frequent failures in the distribution network is caused by components overheating under the stress of transition resistance.
+Transition resistance occurs in imperfect (damaged, outdated or unprofessionally installed) electric joints.
 Due to the increase in series resistance, there are energy losses in the form of what is known as heat loss.
-It is not only economic problem but also a security problem – due to the further worsening of parameters, the temperature of the damaged joint can spark a fire.
+As time passes, the problem grows, until the temperature of the damaged joint can spark a fire.
 Even worse, the combination of fire and high voltage can lead to what is known as a ‘flashover’ – an electrical arc that endangers everything in its path.

 Thermographed joint on a high voltage distribution line

-Thermography is a technical field dealing with the issue of contact-free determination of the allocation of the temperature field on the surface of the measured body.
-Special measuring devices, known as thermal cameras are used for this purpose.
-A thermo-camera is able to state the surface temperature of the measured objects within a few meters away (so long as that object has a sufficiently high emissivity value).
-Using a thermal camera, the inspection can unearth problems that cannot be seen on a traditional camera and can lead to serious problems in the near future.
+Thermography is the technical field concerned with the contact-free determination of the allocation of a temperature field on the surface of a given body.
+Special measuring devices known as thermal cameras are used for this purpose.
+A thermo-camera can measure the surface temperature of an object from a few meters away (so long as that object has a sufficiently high emissivity value).
+When mechanical inspectors use a thermal camera, they can unearth problems that cannot be seen on a traditional camera, even though they can lead to serious problems in the near future.

-The thermal imaging system for Workswell WIRIS drones from Workswell are designed for assembly on the drone (UAV).
-The set is light, mobile and fully controlled using a standard RC controller.
-The system combines two camera systems – a camera for visible spectrum (for inspection of visible defects to piping) and a thermal camera (for detection of hidden defects).
-The servicing software enables remote switching of camera regimes, record radiometric videos and to produce static images in the visible and infra-red spectrum.
-The operator sees any objects under the drone in real time and can analyse the records in order to identify damaged areas.
+The thermal imaging system of the Workswell WIRIS is designed with drones (UAVs) in mind.
+The set is light and mobile, and it can be fully manipulated using a standard RC controller.
+WIRIS combines two camera systems – a camera for the visible spectrum (for inspection of visible piping defects) and a thermal camera (for the detection of hidden defects).
+The servicing software enables the remote control of camera regimes, the recording of radiometric videos, and the production of static images in both the visible and infra-red spectra.
+The operator sees any objects under the drone in real time and can analyze records in order to identify damaged areas.

-The system can measure temperature in the central point, as well as in the local minimum and maximum.
-Minimum and maximum are localized by the blue (minimum) and red (maximum) crosses.
+WIRIS measures the full scope of temperatures, both at the center of the temperature range, and at the local minimum and maximum.
+Minima and maxima are localized by blue (minimum) and red (maximum) crosses.
 This function can be used to navigate the drone because the system automatically shows where the largest potential problem is located.
-However, Workswell WIRIS also has additional functions suitable for this application: for example, continuous ZOOM (up to 14x for thermal camera and 16x for colour camera) for exact localization of the problem or to control NUC calibration so it is done at the correct moment.
+These aren’t the WIRIS’ only advantages – continuous ZOOM (up to 14x for the thermal camera and 16x for the color camera) provides exact localization of the problem, and facilitates precise control of NUC calibration.

-Workswell’s WIRIS can be fully controlled by a traditional RC controller from which all system functions can be accessed.
-In addition to all functions, the monitor displays images from the thermal camera as well as colour camera.
-Information is available about the measured temperature (min/max and central spot) during the flight.
+Workswell’s WIRIS is fully controlled by a traditional RC controller from which all system functions can be accessed.
+In addition to all functions, the monitor displays images from the thermal camera as well as the color camera.
+Information about the measured temperature (min/max and central spot) is available during the flight.

 We care about quality, so we ensure that the Workswell WIRIS system is fully calibrated.
-During production, the cameras measurement precision is checked, and the delivery of the system includes a calibration sheet with the stated precision of the measurement.
-The measurement results are then accurate!
-The system fulfils the requirements stated by the most widely
+During production, we check each camera’s precision, and a calibration sheet with the precision of the measurement system is included in every delivery.
+The system thus fulfills the requirements of the most well-recognized

-Thermography is currently a well-established technique for checking electrical installations.
-It was first used in 1965 and since then has been the most widespread commercial use of thermography.
+Thermography is a well-established control technique for a wide range of electrical installations.
+It was first used in 1965, and has since become the most widespread commercial use of thermography.